 Orlando’s theme parks and attractions made us famous, but we’re more than the sum of those parts.
 Venture away from our tourism districts and you’ll discover neighborhoods and towns bustling with delicious dining, eclectic retailers, vibrant arts and unforgettable entertainment.
-Part of the Orlando Main Streets program, College Park Main Street is one of the most charming in that regard — and it’s just 10 minutes from downtown.
+Part of the Orlando Main Streets program, College Park Main Street is one of the most charming in that regard — and it’s just 10 minutes from downtown's core.
 See why you will want to experience this hidden gem the next time you visit Orlando.

 Orlando is one of many U.S. cities with a College Park neighborhood.
 In most cases, the name marks the area closest to a college — but in Orlando, it’s because numerous streets are named after colleges.
 Drive around for a bit and you might even find your own alma mater.

 Come hungry to College Park, because it has several eateries you’ll want to try.
 The Tap Room at Dubsdread is a longtime local favorite thanks to fresh seafood, prime cuts of steak, homemade desserts and more.
 And golfers, take note: This restaurant is the official clubhouse for Dubsdread Golf Course, a public, 18-hole course that opened in 1924.

 Discover: Eat & Drink in Orlando

 In recent years, College Park has gained even more stellar dining options.
 Dig into fresh pasta and homemade sauces at Turci Pasta, or enjoy gourmet pies and world-class garlic knots at Pizza Bruno.
 You can even learn to cook at a local culinary school, Truffles & Trifles, which hosts fun classes perfect for date nights.